 Hmmmm… Now obviously I don’t have the time to mansperiment this one (or the six-pack if I am being totally honest) but as this is the first oil I have found to be represented in this area, I thought I would add it here.
 And by represented, I mean I found this on a LOT of posts within my research.
 This either means that one person wrote it once and everyone else just copied it (plus me it seems) or there is some merit to it.

-I found a bit of research covering the benefits of Geranium essential oil on the skin but nothing to so with muscle tone so I suggest you take this on face value.
+I found a bit of research covering the benefits of Geranium essential oil on the skin.
+Nothing to do with muscle tone so I suggest you take this on face value.
 However, as most muscle toning creams are chemically driven, then you could try this as a natural alternative before your next big date or trip to the beach.

-Again, I obviously can’t test this one and it is definitely not a manly use, but this is another ancient and modern use for this oil so I have added this in the interests of having a dude’s back.
+Again, I obviously can’t test this one and it is definitely not a manly use.
+This is another ancient and modern use for this oil so I have added this in the interests of having a dude’s back.
 If your significant other is suffering, mix her up a little remedy of your natural deodorant mix to make her life just that little bit easier… (you might want to let her rub it on herself though).

 And of course do this out of the goodness of your heart, and definitely NOT to make your life easier, get you brownie points or allow you a night at the pub… that is just ridiculous.